geopython/pygeoapi/docs/source/configuration.rst

               time_field: datetimestamp  # optional field corresponding to the temporal propert of the dataset

 .. seealso::
-   :ref:`linked-data` for configuring linked data datasets
+   `Linked Data`_ for optionally configuring linked data datasets

 .. seealso::
    :ref:`plugins` for more information on plugins